Skip to Main Content

 AllAfrica.com is among the Internet's largest content sites posting over 800 stories daily in English and French and offering a diversity of multi-lingual streaming programming as well as over 900,000 articles in a searchable archive (which includes the archive of Africa News Service dating from 1997).
 Strategic alliances with media and information technology companies, such as Comtex News Network, Radio France Internationale, and the BBC, extend AllAfrica's global reach.

-LexisNexis Academic (Nexis Uni)
+LexisNexis Academic (Nexis Uni) This link opens in a new window

 A huge database of journal and news articles, together with search options for country reports and company profiles, each from a range of top-notch sources.